NordAct/Wyrmroost/.github/ISSUE_TEMPLATE/bug_report.md

 Specify mod and Minecraft versions here

 **Mods installed**
-If you have other mods installed, you can skip that.
+If you have no other mods installed, you can skip that.
 If you do, specify all of them here.
 Yes, every single one from your 1000 mods modpack.
 No exceptions

 **Describe the bug**
 A clear and concise description of what the bug is.